chuckmersereau/mpdx_practice/README.md

 # Angular 1.x WebPack + Babel workflow

+> Forked from Foxandxss/angular-webpack-workflow

+My changes are the addition of Browsersync, the sass-loader, ngtemplates-loader, and much better font & html supoort.

 [![Dependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=dependencies) [![devDependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/dev-status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=devDependencies)

 This workflow serves as a starting point for building Angular 1.x applications using WebPack.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.